enigmawun/greptile-logger/CHANGE_ANALYSIS.md

       ],
       "files": [".env.development", ".env.production"],
       "repos": "main",
       "impact": "Developers need to update any custom build scripts that directly reference process.env.MODE to use import.meta.env.MODE instead.
-No action needed for users.", "public_explanation": "We've made it easier to run the app in different environments!
-Now the app automatically knows whether it's running in development or production mode, so you don't have to worry about setting it up manually.", "developer_explanation": "This change removes MODE declarations because Vite now determines the mode automatically.
-If you're relying on `process.env.MODE` directly in your own builds or scripts, you should replace it with `import.meta.env.MODE` or use Vite's built-in mode support.", "contributors": ["@ViteExpert", "@ConfigMaster"]
+No action is needed for users.", "public_explanation": "We've made it easier to run the app in different environments!
+Now the app automatically knows whether it's running in development or production mode, so you don't have to worry about setting it up manually.", "developer_explanation": "This change removes MODE declarations as Vite now determines the mode automatically.
+If you're relying on process.env.MODE directly in your own builds or scripts, you should replace it with import.meta.env.MODE or use Vite's built-in mode support.", "contributors": ["@ViteExpert", "@ConfigMaster"]
     },
     {
       "id": "deps-1",
       "type": "dependency",
-      "title": "Ensure project stability after regressions in newer versions.", "status": "complete",
+      "title": "Ensure project stability after regressions in newer versions", "status": "complete",
       "detailed_changes": [
         "Reverted to Excalidraw version 0.17.6 for stability",